 - DevOps Engineer is responsible for automating the processes required to build, deploy, and operate the SaaS platform.
 It includes provisioning infrastructure, Continuous Integration/Continuous Delivery (CI/CD), and monitoring.

-SaaS IT operations management is the process of overseeing and managing the technology infrastructure of a software-as-a-service (SaaS) provider.
+SaaS IT operations management is the process of overseeing and managing the technology infrastructure of a SaaS provider.
 That includes ensuring the SaaS platforms and their associated applications' availability, performance, and security.

 To effectively manage a SaaS platform, IT operations teams must clearly understand the system's architecture and components.
-They must also be familiar with the tools and processes used to monitor and manage the platform.
+They must also be familiar with the tools and processes, including various SaaS tools, used to monitor and manage the platform.

 The goal of SaaS IT operations management is to ensure that the SaaS platform can meet the needs of its users reliably and efficiently.
 IT operations teams must constantly monitor the platform for issues and potential improvements to achieve this.
 They also need to work closely with the development team to ensure that new features are adequately tested before being deployed to production.